voidz0r/dicombuilder/README.md

 Note: the example uses pwn tools to build cyclic patterns.
 You can install via `pip install pwntools`.

+This package can be installed via pip as well `pip install dicombuilder`

 # License
 See the LICENSE.txt file